 The Harney County GIS Program has been in place since 1999 when the Tax Lot Layer was digitized and brought into ArcInfo.
-The County worked closely with the BLM in our efforts to kick start our the program.
+The County worked closely with the BLM in our efforts to kick start this program.
 A joint MOU provides for the BLM and County to share data back and forth and makes both programs more complete.

 Bryce Mertz, GIS Coordinator

 INTERACTIVE TAX LOT MAP APPLICATION: Follow this link to use Harney County's new GIS mapping application online.
 Create your own maps.

 - Interactive County Map